Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

 This is a practical book for teachers and administrators interested in self-access and exploring it for their institutions or for their own teaching.
-It can be ordered online below.
+It can be ordered online below for only 9.95 euros.
 Once it’s been paid, you will be able to download it as an e-book.
 If you do not have Paypal, please email me.
 Students and teachers in low-income countries are entitled to a 50% discount.
 Email me for details.
+New: the book is now also available as a Kindle download from Amazon.

 Below you can find the table of contents: